ibm-cloud-architecture/refarch-dba/docs/use-cases/accounts-pay/index.md

     **Operations week 1**

-    Further, we can see from the Operations Specialist's Accounts Payable dashboard that the average invoice processing time in the upper right is unmanageable at above 100 minutes.
+    Further, we can see from the Operations Specialist's week 1 dashboard that the average invoice processing time in the upper right is unmanageable at above 100 minutes.
 Further, the rules deviated from the final result on more than 60 invoices this week, adding to rework.
 Rules must change at the speed of the changing business so let's see how we can improve the business rules.

     **Rules manager**

     As a rules manager, we have access to the invoice validation decision model.
-The invoice data move from the oval at the bottom through multiple sub-decisions including a text rule to check the total amount is more than $0 which resulted in our first invoice being rejected.
-Another decision table looks for combinations of PO numbers and supplier types that do not follow the correct pattern (update!).
+The ruleflow orchestrates the decision making process using a text rule to check the total amount is more than $0 which resulted in our first invoice being rejected.
+A decision table looks for combinations of PO numbers and supplier types that do not follow the correct pattern (update!).
 This is where the second invoice should have be rejected but the table is missing a new invalid pattern.

     The rules manager, a business user, edits the decision model, adds a new row, easily does a copy/paste of the existing row to get a head start, exactly like a spreadsheet, adjusts the values to match the new Inc. based rejection pattern and the rule is ready.
 Tables automatically generate multiple text rules that follow the same pattern so we do not have to write them all from scratch.

-    Let's validate our work in real time by running the same test case as before that should have been rejected.
-Great, and with the new rule we get the rejection reason we just created.
+    Let's validate our work by running the test suite to confirm the business logic is now correct.

-    Once they save the new decision model for audit and compliance, the rule manager can run an automated regression test but instead we'll move on to simulation.
-Loading an old simulation report before the rule change, we see rule metrics including the number of invoices approved and rejected as well as trends by date and invoice amount.
-No high invoice amounts are being rejected, interesting.
-The business knows most of the high value invoices are Inc. vendors so the new rule should catch more of these errors.
+    Now we'll move beyond functional testing and onto simulation.
 After running a new simulation and comparing side by side, the business can make an informed decision about the impact of new rules before ever deploying to production.
 Yes, this looks as expected so we are ready to deploy.
 In this case, the business can deploy on their own but this can be configured for only certain safe rules and others must go through IT testing.

     **Customer approved to rejected**